Argonstudio/ArgonNeuroReader/README.md

 > You can choose any other drive and folder, for example `D:\Projects\ArgonNeuroReader`.
 Just replace the path in the commands and in the configuration file.

 ## 🚀 Step 1: Cloning the Repository

+> [!IMPORTANT]
+> Before proceeding with the installation, make sure to read the [Legal Disclaimer](#%EF%B8%8F-legal-disclaimer) regarding the use of unofficial APIs and voice cloning.

 Open your terminal (Command Prompt or PowerShell) and run the following commands: